Courage-1984/logia/docs/IMAGE_GUIDE.md

 **Images not generating during build:**
 - Check images are in `assets/images/` directory
-- Verify format is JPG, JPEG, or PNG
+- Verify format is JPG, JPEG, or PNG (NOT WebP - remove WebP files from source)
 - Check build console for errors

 **WebP not loading:**